ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-04-28-oscp-cpts-methodology.md

 - Check usernames found with kerbrute .
 - Search for ASREP Roastable Users .
 - Once we have valid Creds : Check Kerberoastable users + Spray the password on all users .
+- If we have the machine account names check for TimeRoast Attacks.
 - Try to authenticate using every protocol .
 - Enumerate shares with those Users found .
 Use netexec to download .
 - Check Certipy for Vulnerable Templates .